 Are you looking for the ultimate guide to things to do on Lanai, Hawaii?
 This guide from a Hawaii local has everything you need to know about this gem of an island.

 Lanai is the smallest, publicly-accessible island in the Hawaiian chain.
 With a population of 3,000 people, no stoplights, and only 30 miles of paved roads, Lanai is a destination that usually gets overlooked.
 However, there are quite a few amazing things to do on Lanai, so here are the best of them.

 Are you looking for the ultimate guide to the Ko Olina Lagoons?
 This guide from a local has everything that you need to know about this picturesque area.

 I grew up going to the Ko Olina Lagoons nearly every single week.
 That was our family’s go-to beach.
 I remember when there were just the lagoons, the Ihilani (which is now the Four Seasons), two (instead of three) buildings of the Marriott, and the Fairways.
 That’s it.
 No other hotels, no other town houses, and no shops at all.
 It was a little secluded paradise.

-But now, the Ko Olina Lagoons (also known as Ko Olina Beach Park) on the West side of Oahu, Hawaii are growing to be the second-largest tourist destination on the island, just after Waikiki.
+Now, the Ko Olina Lagoons have grown into a tourist hub on Oahu.
 And that’s not necessarily a bad thing.
 It’s just a little different than it was before.
 But my 20+ years of experience at the Ko Olina Lagoons prove that I know the area better than nearly anyone else.
 To give you a better idea of where to stay, relax, have some fun, eat, and have a wedding, I’ve created this ultimate guide to the Ko Olina Lagoons in Hawaii.
-Continue reading “The Ultimate Guide to the Ko Olina Lagoons, Hawaii”